brightertiger/notes/notes/general/gen-06-support_vector_machines.md

         -   The larger the distance between two observations, the less is the similarity
         -   Radial Kernel determines how much influence each observation has on classifying new data points\
         -   Transforms points to an infinite dimension space
-            -   Tayloy Expansion of exponential term shows how RBF is a polynomial function with inifnite dimensions
+            -   Taylor Expansion of exponential term shows how RBF is a polynomial function with infinite dimensions
         -   2 points in 1-D (a and b) transformerd via RBF
             -   $K(a,b) = (1, \sqrt{\frac{1}{1!}}a, \sqrt{\frac{1}{2!}}a^2...)(1, \sqrt{\frac{1}{1!}}b, \sqrt{\frac{1}{2!}}b^2...)$
     -   Kernel Trick